2. Visit sea creatures at the New England Aquarium.

 Explore the campus of Boston's very own ivy league college.
 Don't forget to walk around Harvard Yard while you're there too.

-Swim at Walden Pond!
+Go for a family swim at Walden Pond!
 Photo by Todd Van Hoosear/CC-BY-SA 2.0

 Swim or hike around the pond where Henry David Thoreau found poetic inspiration.

 Watch the street entertainers, grab a bite in the food court, and shop around for some Boston swag at the outdoor carts.

 Browse New England's largest outdoor weekly bazaar!
 Expect food trucks, artwork, and even a beer garden.